ArchanaPrabhuG/BY-track-and-trace/README-run.md

 cd ..
 ./byfnup.sh

-cd /BY-track-and-trace/ui
+cd /BY-track-and-trace/client
 nvm install 10
 npm install
-sudo npm install -g  @quasar/cli npm rebuild node-sass source ~/.bashrc quasar dev
+sudo npm install -g  @quasar/client npm rebuild node-sass source ~/.bashrc quasar dev

-Followed by below depending on one or all all nodes should be up
+Followed by below depending on one or all nodes should be up

 *****Depending on the node you are bringing up update quasar config dev proxy port sup-3000,war-3001,iss-3002*****